section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 published: true
 url: /creating-a-finger-counter/
 title: Creating a finger counter using computer vision, OpenCv and Python
-description: In this tutorial, we will discuss how to create a finger counter using computer vision, opencv and python.
+description: This tutorial will discuss how to create a finger counter using computer vision, opencv and python.
 author: denis-kuria
 date: 2022-01-17T00:00:00-10:05
 topics: [Languages]